quicwg/ops-drafts/draft-ietf-quic-manageability.md

 As feedback about loss or delay of each packet is used as input to the congestion controller, these variations could adversely affect performance.

-Depending of the loss recovery mechanism implemented, QUIC may be more tolerant of packet re-ordering than traditional TCP traffic (see
+Depending on the loss recovery mechanism implemented, QUIC may be more tolerant of packet re-ordering than traditional TCP traffic (see
 {{packetnumber}}).
 However, it cannot be known by the network which exact recovery mechanism is used and therefore reordering tolerance should be